jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 #### S3 replication

 Once versioning enabled, a bucket can be replicated in the same region or cross regions.
 The replication is done asynchronously.
-SRR is for log aggregation for example while CRR is used for compliance and DR or replication across accounts.
+SRR is for log aggregation for example, while CRR is used for compliance and DR or replication across accounts.
 Delete operations are not replicated.

 ### S3 Storage classes